Questions

 How long does it take for an EU Blue Card to be issued?

-When all conditions are met, issuance takes at most three months.
-Certain countries can issue within weeks.
+When all conditions are met, issuance takes three months at most.
+Certain countries issue within weeks.

 Support